 After introducing the three orders of covariational reasoning, we will present three research studies that examine students' reasoning processes in various contexts.
 In the first study, we will explore the emergence of second-order covariational reasoning as students engage in a physical simulation of a ball rolling down an inclined plane.
-The second study will focus on students' gaze patterns during mathematical tasks, using eye-tracking technology to investigate indicators of second-order covariational reasoning as they solve a task involving the relationship between a function and its antiderivative.
+The second study will focus on students' gaze patterns during mathematical tasks, using eye-tracking technology to investigate indicators of second-order covariational reasoning.
+Finally, we will examine students' third-order covariational reasoning as they solve a task involving the relationship between a function and its antiderivative.